 Strategies to maximize income include filling your caseload, increasing billing rates annually, diversifying service offerings, streamlining admin with technology, hiring more clinicians, and partnering with schools.

-The largest ABA clinic networks generate over $100 million in annual revenue.
+The largest ABA clinic networks generate hundreds of millions in annual revenue.
 These networks sell minority stakes to private equity firms for substantial profits based on rapid expansion and strong margins.

 ABA business owners generally earn more than owners of private practices in related therapy fields like speech and occupational therapy.
 BCBAs also earn more than most social workers in clinical roles.